 Confectioner’s sugar, for dusting

 1. Preheat oven to 350f.
 (176c.).
-Thoroughly grease a 9" pan, place a round of parchment paper in the bottom, and grease the parchment.
+Thoroughly grease a 9″ pan, place a round of parchment paper in the bottom, and grease the parchment.
 Sprinkle the pan with granulated sugar to coat.
-(I used a spring-form pan for even easier removal, but this shouldn't be necessary).
+(I used a spring-form pan for even easier removal, but I don’t think it’s necessary).

 2. Strain the syrup from the candied chestnuts and reserve it for later – you should have about 1/4 cup of syrup (if you have less than that, add some honey or maple syrup to bring the amount to 1/4 cup).
 Chop the strained chestnuts and set aside.